elena19m/cloud-courses/website/docs/security/containers.md

 original and modified version.

 There are also cases where we want to run applications inside a virtual machine.
-E.g, if we want to run a compiled application for an operating system other than Linux, we won't could do this because containers can run applications that are compiled for the system host operation.
+E.g, if we want to run a compiled application for an operating system other than Linux, we could not do this because containers can run applications that are compiled for the system host operation.
 Virtual machines can also run operating systems other than the operating system host.